tri-cods/html-css/sections/create_site.md

 In your `projects` folder on your desktop, create a new folder called `website`.
 Create a `index.html` file inside that folder.
 This will be the homepage or landing page of your site.

-Add HTNL to your `index.html` file.
+Add HTML to your `index.html` file.
 This page should include the following:

 - Doctype
 - Root element